repotool — query or manipulate a CVS, Subversion, git, bzr, hg, or darcs repository in a uniform way

-The 'mirror' action makes or updates a local mirror of a Subversion or CVS repo.
-It requires a single argument, either a Subversion URL or a CVS URL, or the name of a local mirror directory created by a previous run.
-The first form creates a local mirror of the repository in a directory named after the last segment of the URL, with the suffix “-mirror” (the local mirror name can be overridden by an optional) second argument.
+The 'mirror' action makes or updates a local mirror of a Subversion, CVS, git, or hg repo.
+It requires a single argument, either a repository URL or the name of a local mirror directory created by a previous run.
+The first form creates a local mirror of the repository in a directory named after the last segment of the URL, with the suffix “-mirror” (the local mirror name can be overridden by an optional second argument).
 The second form updates the local mirror, doing an incremental fetch; just give the mirror directory name.

 This program uses the $TMPDIR environment variable, defaulting

 Tag comparisons with git will not cope well with a branch name containing the string "detached".

 Due to extreme slowness of the Subversion checkout operation, the compare head, tag, and branch modes assume that if one of the direcvtories is a Subversion checkout you have done a full checkout of HEAD before calling this tool; thus no svn update operation is required unless you give an -r option.
 Spurious errors will be reported if the directory is not a full checkout of HEAD.
 To avoid this optimization and force updating, do "-r HEAD".